 SECTION 2.
 Non-Discrimination Against/Accommodation of Qualified Individuals with Disabilities

-The (charter school) Board shall comply with the Americans with Disabilities Act (ADA) and applicable state and local laws providing for non-discrimination in employment against qualified individuals with disabilities.
-The (charter school) Board shall also provide reasonable accommodations for qualified individuals in accordance with these laws.
-The Board shall ensure that qualified individuals with disabilities are treated in a non-discriminatory manner in the pre-employment process and during active employment with (charter school).
+The Leadership School Board shall comply with the Americans with Disabilities Act (ADA) and applicable state and local laws providing for non-discrimination in employment against qualified individuals with disabilities.
+The Leadership School Board shall also provide reasonable accommodations for qualified individuals in accordance with these laws.
+The Board shall ensure that qualified individuals with disabilities are treated in a non-discriminatory manner in the pre-employment process and during active employment with The Leadership School.

-Qualified applicants or (charter school) employees with disabilities should make formal requests in writing for accommodations.
+Qualified applicants or The Leadership School employees with disabilities should make formal requests in writing for accommodations.

+Workplace Harassment and Discrimination

+Employers should clearly communicate to employees that harassment or discriminatory practices will not be tolerated in the workplace via a thorough training program, an established complaint and grievance process and taking immediate and appropriate action when an employee complains (action may include, but is not limited to, training, counseling, warning, suspension or immediate dismissal).
+It should also be clearly communicated to employees that is unlawful for the employer to undertake retaliatory actions because the employee has filed a complaint alleging harassment or discriminatory practices in the workplace.

+An employer should provide every employee with a copy of the policy and complaint procedure, and redistribute it periodically.
+Policies and procedures may be posted in central locations and incorporated into the employee handbook.
+The policy and complaint procedure should be written in a way that will be understood by all employees.

+An anti-harassment policy and complaint procedure should contain, at a minimum, the following elements:

+A clear explanation of prohibited conduct;

+Assurance that employees who make complaints of harassment or provide information related to such complaints will be protected against retaliation;

+A clearly described complaint process that provides accessible avenues of complaint;

+Assurance that the employer will protect the confidentiality of harassment complaints to the extent possible;

+A complaint process that provides a prompt, thorough, and impartial investigation; and

+Assurance immediate and appropriate corrective action will be taken if it has been determined that harassment has occurred.

+It is unlawful to retaliate against an individual for opposing employment practices that discriminate based on sex or for filing a discrimination charge, testifying, or participating in any way in an investigation, proceeding, or litigation under Title VII.

-Harassment Model Policy[required]
+Harassment Policy

+*****This policy and its exhibits DO NOT and should not be used to investigate a sexual harassment complaint under Title IX.******

 The Board of The Leadership School adopts the following policy, effective on the date of adoption by the Board.

 SECTION 1.
 Unlawful Harassment

 SECTION 1.1.
-In accordance with applicable law, the Board of The Leadership School prohibits sexual harassment and harassment because of race, color, national origin, ancestry, religion, creed, physical or mental disability, marital status, age, or any other basis protected by federal, state or local law. (charter school) is committed to taking all reasonable steps to prevent harassment from occurring.
+In accordance with applicable law, the Board of The Leadership School prohibits sexual harassment and harassment because of race, color, national origin, ancestry, religion, creed, physical or mental disability, marital status, age, or any other basis protected by federal, state or local law.
+The Leadership School is committed to taking all reasonable steps to prevent harassment from occurring.

 SECTION 1.2.
 Unlawful harassment because of sex, race, color, national origin, ancestry, religion, creed, physical or mental disability, marital status, age or any other protected characteristic includes, but is not limited to: